florczaq/ProfileManager/README.md

 Profile Manager is a command line interface.
 Each profile contains list of user's urls, CMD commands and .exe files paths that can be run.
 > Windows only.

+### Instalation
+  Download the folder from this repository.

 ### Usage
 `Backspace` hard quits the application
 Add profileManager folder to enviroment variables.